2018 Seminar on Reading & Translating Buddhist Texts

 (B) From Classical Chinese or English to Spanish;

-(C) From Classical Chinese or English to Portuguese;
+(C) From Classical Chinese or English to French;

-(D) From Classical Chinese or English to Korean;
+(D) From Classical Chinese or English to Russian;

-(E) From Classical Chinese or English to German;
+(E) From Classical Chinese or English to Korean; and

-(F) From Classical Chinese or English to French; and
+(F) From Classical Chinese or English to Italian;

 Working with Buddhist monastics who are experienced translators, participants will read a selected work and related commentaries.